usnistgov/5gdeploy/docs/tgcs.md

 The outputs of each iperf2 container are saved in the stats directory.
 The script shows a table of iperf2 flows that have CSV output, together with iperf3 flows that have JSON output.
-Latency column is available with `--trip-times` client flag; it is the median when there are multiple flows specified via `-P` flag.
+Latency column is available with `--trip-times` client flag; it is the median when there are multiple sub-flows specified via `-P` flag.

 ### Delayed TX Start